-Taft has been helping clients build their futures for more than 130 years.
+Taft Construction Practice Group Creating the foundation for a solid future Taft has been helping clients build their futures for more than 130 years.
 We are business attorneys who see the big picture.
 Our Construction Team has broad experience in the construction industry and can provide a solid legal foundation for the work you do.
 We can assist you with every aspect of your project, from start to finish, whether you are an owner, developer, design professional, contractor or supplier.
 Our construction team is as multifaceted as you are.
+Let us provide the legal framework for all stages of your project so that you can concentrate on what you do best - building your future.

 Contractor Payments: Take the Money and Run, Even if the Bankruptcy Trustee Later Comes Calling